Integrate Catalyst SD-WAN Manager with Security Cloud Control

 • Secure Router: The SD-WAN edge device.

 • Cisco Security Analytics and Logging Cloud Data Store: A cloud-based repository for security analytics and logging data.
-It receives security events and logs from the Security Services Exchange, which obtains the analytics data from the SD-WAN Analytics engine.
+It receives security events and logs from Security Services Exchange, which obtains the analytics data from SD-WAN Analytics engine.

 • Security Services Exchange: A cloud-based platform designed to facilitate the integration, communication, and management of various Cisco security services.
 It sends security events and logs received from the SD-WAN environment and forwards them to the Cisco Security Analytics and Logging Cloud data store.

-End-to-End Workflow to Manage Catalyst SD-WAN Manager using Security Cloud Control
+End-to-end workflow to manage Catalyst SD-WAN Manager using Security Cloud Control

 Step